11 tips for finding European buyers on the European fresh fruit and vegetables market

 Tip:

-- Promote your company by sharing developments and updates of your company – try to make use of free publicity through news platforms such as Freshplaza and social networks such as LinkedIn.
+- Promote your company by sharing developments and updates of your company.
+Try to take advantage of free publicity through news platforms, such as Freshplaza, and social networks, like LinkedIn.
+Make sure you focus on interesting topics for your buyer.
+Plan your marketing efforts according to the availability of your supply.

-Contact your country’s chamber of commerce, sector association or local business support organisations (BSOs) to see whether they have tips or services to find potential buyers of fresh fruit and vegetables in Europe.
+Check if there is a chamber of commerce, sector association or local business support organisation (BSOs) in your country.
+Contact them to see whether they have tips or services to help you find potential buyers of fresh fruit and vegetables in Europe.

-Sector associations in your home country will be able to provide you with relevant information about your sector.
+Branch organisations and associations will be able to provide relevant information about your sector.
 Some will also be able to give you information on your target market in Europe.
-As a registered member of a sector association, potential buyers from Europe also have a way of finding your company.
+If you register as a member, potential buyers from Europe will also have a way of finding your company.

 Business support organisations and trade promotion agencies go further with their assistance in finding potential buyers.
 Among their activities are the organisation of trade missions and trade fair participations.